korbindeman/folio/README.md

 Run `npm run tauri dev` (or your runtime's equivalent) to start the app in development mode.

+Using the editor itself is relatively straightforward.
+You use the breadcrumb menu to navigate the hierarchy of notes.
+The editor itself is a [TipTap](https://tiptap.dev/) headless editor.

+## Planned
+- Switch to pure markdown
+- Move notes API to rust
+- Search and indexing
+- Locked notes
+- Scripts

 ## Platform support
 ✅ MacOS\
 ⚠️ Windows (Works but not optimized, priority is MacOS for now)\